 If you're using public transport in Amsterdam and beyond, the public transport chip card (OV-chipkaart) is used for travel on trams, buses and metros.
 The most convenient option for visitors is a disposable one-hour card or day card (valid for one to seven days).
 One-hour tickets can be bought from the conductor or driver on the tram or bus.
 Day tickets can be bought on the tram or purchased in advance.
 Day cards can not be bought from the driver on the bus.
 Tickets are valid across the whole network from the first use, allowing you to take as many journeys as you choose within your chosen time-frame.

 Amsterdam is working towards making public transport completely cashless.
-Tickets can only be purchased using debit or credit as of 26 March 2018.
+Tickets can only be purchased using debit or credit since 2018.
 Cash is no longer accepted on buses and trams.
 Read more about the developments.

 Depending on your travel plans and the duration of your stay, there are a number of different Amsterdam public transport passes that are especially valuable for visitors: